WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 :::danger Backup your password!
 Without the password, you cannot spend your bitcoin or recover your wallet, even if you have the recovery words (Seed phrase).
-So triple check that you have a proper backup!
+So, triple-check that you have a proper backup!
 :::

 4. Click the checkbox after carefully reading the Terms and Conditions, the Privacy Policy and the Legal Issues of zkSNACKs Ltd. and Wasabi Wallet.